salihozkara/MD/Database-tables.md

 ### BlgComments

 This table stores information about comments made on blog posts.
+You can query this table to get comments by posts.
 #### Foreign Keys

 | Table | Column | Description |